evanorti/tips/tip-example.md

 <!--- A 1-2 sentence non-technical explanation of the change.
 Summaries should be easily understood by the general community. -->

-Credit logic will be moved to its own module.
+The Credit-swap logic will be moved to its own module.

 ## Motivation

 <!--- An explanation of why the change is necessary.
 What is the problem that needs to be solved?
 Why do these changes need to be implemented? -->

-The loan module is being deprecated, but credit is still needed for the protocol to function properly.
+The Loan module is being deprecated, but credit is still needed for the protocol to function properly.
 The credit logic needs to be moved to its own module.

 ## Tech Spec